frankmeza/rust-notes/4_2_references_and_borrowing.md

 } // Here, s goes out of scope.
 But because it does not have ownership of what
   // it refers to, nothing happens.
 ```

-> The scope in which the variable s is valid is the same as any function parameter’s scope, but we don’t drop what the reference points to when it goes out of scope because we don’t have ownership.
+> The scope in which the variable `s` is valid is the same as any function parameter’s scope, but we don’t drop what the reference points to when it goes out of scope because we don’t have ownership.
 When functions have references as parameters instead of the actual values, we won’t need to return the values in order to give back ownership, because we never had ownership.

+- `&String` is a reference to a pointer (is the pointer on the stack?) to data on the heap.

 > We call having references as function parameters borrowing.
 As in real life, if a person owns something, you can borrow it from them.
 When you’re done, you have to give it back.

-- in the above, a *reference* to `s1` is passed into `calculate_length`, instead of the pointer itself
+- in the above, a *reference* to `s1` is passed into `calculate_length`, instead of the pointer itself.
 - the ampersand begins with 'a', so does address (pneumonic device)
 - or you can think of the `&` as a mask that one variable wears of another variable